webix-hub/gitbook-webix-jet/details/events.md

 ## Views Communication.
 Events

-The views are separated, but there should be some means of communication between them.
+Views are separated, but there should be some means of communication between them.
 Feel free to use the in-app event bus for that.
 You can attach an event handler to the event bus in one view and trigger the event in another view.

 First, attach an event to one view: